The Benefits of a Mutual of Omaha Home Equity Loan

 A borrower can use the proceeds from a Mutual of Omaha home equity loan for whatever they want, though it's usually a bad idea to cash out equity for frivolous purchases such as a vacation or a luxury car.
 The best uses of a home equity loan include the following:

 - Debt refinancing or consolidation: Because home equity loans tend to carry lower interest rates than credit cards and unsecured personal loans, they can be a great option to pay off higher-interest-rate debt and save money.
-Unfortunately, some borrowers make the mistake of taking out home equity loans to pay off their credit cards and then running those credit card balances right back up.

 - Home improvement: A home equity loan can go toward home improvement costs that increase the home's value at resale time (often by far more than the cost of the improvements).